jnuho/mkdocs/docs/blog/posts/Cat-vs.-Non-cat-Classifier.md

 ## Motivation

-My initial goal was to revisit the [`skills`](#skills-used) I've acquired by creating a simple web application.
+My initial goal was to **revisit** the [`skills`](#skills-used) I've acquired during my work experiences.

-**I focused on `Kubernetes` implementation.** especially configuring `external access` into the application in different Kubernetes environments - Cloud(EKS), On-premise (microk8s, minikube, docker-compoise)

-The web application is a Cat vs. Non-cat image classifier for an input URL image, and it uses numpy to train a Neural Network:
+I have a **great interest** in deep learning.
+So I decided to implement a Cat vs. Non-cat image classifier for URL images from user inputs.
+The prediction model uses the following steps to train a Neural Network:

 - Forward Propagation
     - $a^{[l]}  = ReLU(z^{[l]})$ for $l=1,...L-1$